-- Design and implementation of a 2-year training plan for all employees in ESG issues focusing on Human Rights, Corruption and labor issues. - Sustainable development training. - Design and implementation of a 3-year training plan (aluminium rolling division) in personal development, in line with organizational needs and values.
+- Design and implementation of a 2-year training plan for all employees in ESG issues focusing on Human Rights, Corruption and labor issues. - Design and implementation of a 3-year training plan (aluminium rolling division) in personal development, in line with organizational needs and values.